scott-huberty/q1k-neuroimaging/docs/source/tasks/visual_search.rst

 the target IA, ``GAZE_TO_TARGET`` is written (or ``TIMEOUT`` if not after 4000ms).
 When the reward animation begins ``DISPLAY_REWARD`` is written, and the trial ends with ``DISPLAY_BLANK`` when the final blank screen is displayed.

+EGI acquisition
+^^^^^^^^^^^^^^^
+EGI Netstation does not support the same event messaging as the Eyelink Host PC, as event codes are generally restricted to 4 characters.
+The table below shows the corresponding event codes for the EGI Netstation acquisition, and the DIN event triggered by the photo-diode on the screen for each event.